Finding materials on the Homeschool Den!

 You can also visit the Science Units Page or the History Page for more information about these units.
 We offer a number of BUNDLES (which are your best deals for many of these units): Earth Science BUNDLE,

 Chemistry BUNDLE, Biology BUNDLE or the Big Animal BUNDLE if your kids are ages 4-8 or so, Spelling BUNDLE (Long A & Long I, Long E Words, Vowel Teams like oi/oy, au/aw, ow/ou, the K-sound (ck, , the L-sound (le, al, il, el, etc.), plurals s or es), K-2 Math BUNDLE-This is *amazing* value at just $5.50!
-I really have had fun making all these games, activities and worksheet sets… more than 20 pdfs!), Multiplication and Division BUNDLE– This is also great value at just $7.00 for more than 20 pdfs, 350+ pages of materials, games and activities!
+I really have had fun making all these games, activities and worksheet sets… more than 20 pdfs and growing!), Multiplication and Division BUNDLE– This is also great value at just $7.00 for more than 20 pdfs, 350+ pages of materials, games and activities!

 - We have a German Store — My kids have been learning German since early elementary (because that’s the foreign language I learned in high school… and I couldn’t help them learn another language.